 It’s a fact of life: Unexpected emergencies happen.
 To everyone.
 It could be a blown transmission on the car, or even worse, the loss of a job.
 How prepared you are for one of these situations can make all the difference in a stressful time.
-But 66 million Americans have no emergency savings to fall back on, according to a survey by Bankrate.com.
+But 45 percent of Americans say they do not have enough savings to cover at least three months of living expenses, according to a report by the Center for Financial Services Innovation.
 By taking steps to start an emergency fund you’re giving yourself the security of knowing you can cover unexpected expenses should the need arise.

 How to start an emergency fund